OSCARJFB/Chess/README.md

 - AI

 KNOWN ISSUES:
-- None but probably alot of issues.
+- None but probably alot of issues :)